duncanmcclean/cookie-notice/README.md

 > Please note: only the latest version of this addon is supported.
 Any bug reports regarding an old version will be closed.

+## Commercial addon

+This addon is **paid software**.
+You must purchase a license from the [Statamic Marketplace](https://statamic.com/cookie-notice) in order to use this addon in a production environment.

 ## Contributing

 Contributions are welcome, and are accepted via pull requests.
 You should follow this process when contributing: